isomerpages/imsilver/_test-my-digital-skills/Seniors-Go-Digital-Starter-Kit.md

 breadcrumb: Seniors Go Digital Starter Kit
 ---

+We have moved to a different page.
+Click <a href="https://www.imda.gov.sg/seniorsgodigital/Learn/Self-Learning/Starter-Kits" target="_blank">here</a> to visit our new website now!
 Check out our Seniors Go Digital Starter Kit to learn useful tips on digital skills with step-by-step guide, and how it can bring convenience to your daily activities.

 <style type="text/css">